-The retail industry – Every facet of the retail business benefits from a barcode scanner.
+Every facet of the retail business benefits from a barcode scanner.
 Think about the process of getting a product from the grower or manufacturer to your home.
 Farmers harvest their product, like corn or wheat that is eventually loaded onto shipping containers.
 Sometimes, these containers are shipped either via a big truck or railroad.
 Barcodes are used in this instance in tracking where this raw product goes.
 The same principle applies for products made in a factory.
 Each individual item being shipped to retail stores have barcodes these days.
 Barcode scanners keep an accurate track of where things are.

-Internal tracking of assets has never been simpler with the integration of the barcode scanner.
-Capital items for businesses like manufacturing plants can give barcodes to their equipment in tracking of assets.
-Offices can put barcodes on their laptop computers and other equipment to ensure that a light fingered employee doesn’t filch something.
+Internal tracking of assets has never been simpler with the integration of barcode scanning.
+Capital items for businesses like manufacturing plants can give barcodes to their equipment for tracking of assets.
+Offices can put barcodes on their laptop computers and other equipment to ensure that a light-fingered employee doesn’t make a crucial error.
 A barcode scanner works wonders in this environment with auditing.

-With a miniscule margin of error, barcodes offer a virtually mistake-free process of logging products and keeping track of how much of which item you have.
+With a miniscule margin of error, barcodes offer a virtually mistake-free process of logging products and keeping track of how much of an item you have.
 With a barcode scanner process, it is easy to run reports from these barcode scans that will at a glance give managers and the powers-that-be the answers they need quickly and efficiently.

 In the service industry, the customer is always right.
 Therefore, many times businesses have had to eat the costs of screw-ups due to human error.
-Just picture a ordering wood products for a one of a kind carpentry project at a construction site.
+Just picture ordering wood products for a one-of-a-kind carpentry project at a construction site.
 These products are non-returnable.
 Just the slip of one finger hitting the wrong key processing an order can make all the difference.
 Barcode scanning eliminates that margin of error.